flaneurette/Health-Library/Documents/Eco/Styrofoam/README.md

 Sometimes we get a pacakge that still contains styrofoam.
 I don't like tossing it away as it's bad for the environment.
 Here are a few hacks we can use to repurpose styrofoam endlessly.

+> TIP: Safety concern: styrofoam is flammable, so keep away from electricity and flammable items.

 ---

 ## 10+ Styrofoam Hacks / Reuse Ideas